pronenewbits/Arduino_Constrained_MPC_Library/README.md

 The constrained MPC version can be found in [my other repository](https://github.com/pronenewbits/Arduino_Unconstrained_MPC_Library/).

 # The Background
 This is the continuation of my previous repo [Arduino_Unconstrained_MPC_Library](https://github.com/pronenewbits/Arduino_Unconstrained_MPC_Library/), so you should read it before continue.
-As with my other repo, the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in **3 ms to 7 ms**!
+As with my other repo, the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in around **4 ms**!
 See *Some Benchmark* section below).

 To recap, the MPC formula derivation can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw) :
 ![MPC derivation](Penurunan.png "Click to maximize if the image rescaling make you dizzy")